What is shilajit?

 Buy Pure Himalayan Shilajit Resin

 Shilajit comes in various forms.
 Shilajit Resin in the Himalayas is the purest form you can buy.
 The active ingredient Fulvic Acid has the highest attainable percentage here of 60 to 70 percent.

 We recommend taking 250mg to 500mg of Shilajit daily through a tea with honey.
 If you take 250mg to 500mg of Shilajit daily, you can notice the first effects within two weeks.

 Shilajit has a distinct taste.
 Personally, I do not find the taste of Shilajit unpleasant.
 But Shilajit tastes better when you add honey to your tea.
 Please note that the tea should not be warmer than 39 degrees!

 However, there are people who experience the taste of Shilajit as dirty.
 That's why we've posted a video with a user guide below.

 Shilajit is a sticky tar-like compound formed as a result of prolonged breakdown of plant material.
 Shilajit, which is mainly found in mountainous regions, consists mainly of fulvic acid and some trace elements.
 It is a compound with an extensive history of use in traditional Indian Ayurvedic medicine, dating back hundreds of centuries.

-Scientifically proven to slow Alzheimer's disease, improve cognitive function, fight liver and bladder cancer, reduce fatigue, treat infertility, fight inflammatory conditions and increase natural testosterone production.
+Scientists are excited about the possible future applications of Shilajit in the treatment and prevention of Alzheimer's disease.
+Researchers state that Shilajit may improve cognitive function, Shilajit may have properties to fight liver and bladder cancer, Shilajit may reduce fatigue, fight infertility, fight inflammatory conditions and increase natural testosterone production.